aminmed/nlp-project/Readme.md

 ## Run the code:
 To use our implementation, follow these steps:
+### Data Exploration:
+To discover the dataset, simply run the notebook ./notebooks/Exploratory Data Analysis.ipynb.
 ### Preprocessing
 Preprocess the raw question pairs by running the preprocessing code.
 This will transform the questions into a suitable format for feature extraction and model training. make sure your ./data folder looks like this :